 Traffic calming devises, which help reduce speeds and improve pedestrian safety, are used on Naugle Avenue entering/exiting Patagonia.
 Rumble strips on the inbound lane, are located at both ends of Town.
-They serve to alert traffic to oncoming congestion and pedestrian crossings by creating noise and vibration.
-The same noise and vibration is also a nuisance to Town residents as the sound of tire noise created by the pavement modifications can be heard through most of the community.
+They serve to alert traffic to oncoming congestion and pedestrian crossings by creating noise and vibration..